nicksanders/django-usda/README.rst

 Overview
 --------
-django-usda imports and maps the USDA National Nutrient Database for Standard Reference (SR22) to Django models.
+django-usda imports and maps the USDA National Nutrient Database for Standard Reference (SR26) to Django models.

 Requirements
 ------------
 * Python 2.5.x
-* Django 1.2.x (import_sr22 will not work with early versions)
+* Django 1.2.x (import_sr will not work with early versions)

 Installation
 ------------